philipp-horstenkamp/auto_print/docs/cli.rst

    If installed via the MSI installer:

-   - Use ``auto-print.exe`` to print files the executable should now also be associated directly with PDF files in the context menu
+   - Use ``auto-print.exe`` to print files (also available in the right-click context menu for PDF files)
    - Use ``auto-print-config.exe`` or launch **Auto Print Config** from the Start Menu to configure rules

 Configuration